10 things to do in Malaga in December

 Wonderful walks in December – round the nativity scenes

 The tourist office publishes a ruta de los belenes (nativity scene route) that pinpoints them on a map.
-You’re spoilt for choice in style and scope with the smallest taking up little more than a large table and the largest filling an entire hall.
-See our recommendations for the best nativity scenes in Malaga.
+You’re spoilt for choice in style and scope, with the smallest taking up little more than a large table and the largest filling an entire hall.

 Wintery things in December – amazing dawns